apbendi/bitsyspec/README.md

 # Bitsy

-[Bitsy](BITSY.md) aims to be the best language to target when building your first compiler or interpreter.
-It is a resource for programmers learning about language implementation.
+[Bitsy](BITSY.md) aims to be the best language to implement when writing your first compiler or interpreter.
+It is a resource for programmers learning about language design.

  * Read more about the Bitsy language: [BITSY.md](BITSY.md)
  * See the canonical implementation: [BitsySwift](https://github.com/apbendi/bitsy-swift)